Step into Christmas with these essential tips for small e-retailers

 Consider how often you monitor each of your channels

-Think about how much stock you are keeping of each product
+Think about how much stock you’re keeping

 Set minimum reorder points for each of your SKUs

-Tip#4 – Don’t overbuy just because its Christmas
+Tip#4 – Don’t overbuy just because it’s Christmas

 Plan your stock